Step 4: Full View

 Should Engineer A first directly confront Engineer B and recommend withdrawal from the structural footing assignment before reporting concerns to the contractor, or should Engineer A report concerns directly to the contractor given the structural safety risk without first confronting Engineer B?

-Confront Engineer B Directly First Board's choice Directly confront Engineer B with the credential findings, recommend that Engineer B withdraw from the structural footing assignment, and escalate to the contractor only if Engineer B refuses, honoring the collegial-first sequencing norm while preserving the escalation pathway.
+O1 Directly confront Engineer B with the credential findings, recommend that Engineer B withdraw from the structural footing assignment, and escalate to the contractor only if Engineer B refuses, honoring the collegial-first sequencing norm while preserving the escalation pathway.
+Board's choice

 The peer confrontation sequencing norm requires Engineer A to first directly confront Engineer B and recommend withdrawal before escalating to the contractor or authorities, reflecting the profession's commitment to collegial self-regulation and procedural fairness.
 However, the public welfare paramount principle and the structural safety context mean that Engineer A's tolerance for delay at each escalation stage must be significantly compressed.
 The peer competence challenge obligation activates upon reasonable doubt grounded in objective evidence, which Engineer A's credential investigation has produced.
 The engineering self-policing obligation and the public welfare paramount principle together create an affirmative duty to act.